-Lucia Newell was born in Minneapolis, Minnesota on March 13, 1952 (a double Pisces and double Dragon).
-She lived and attended school there until 1968, when she moved to New York City.
-After graduating from high school, where she was continuously involved in plays and musicals, choirs, garage bands and choral groups throughout her youth, Lucia joined a political theatre group called At the Foot of the Mountain, conceived of and directed by Paul and Martha Boesing and the American Friends Service Committee.
-During these years she met John Franzen, and they created a contemporary classical group consisting of guitar, flute, violin and voice, called the Albatross Quartet, which played concerts around the Twin Cities.
+Lucia Newell was born in Minneapolis, Minnesota.
+She lived and attended school there until she moved to New York City.
+After graduating from high school, where she was continuously involved in plays and musicals, choirs, garage bands and choral groups throughout her youth, Lucia joined a political theatre group called At the Foot of the Mountain, conceived of and directed by Paul and Martha Boesing.
+There she met John Franzen, and they created a contemporary classical group consisting of guitar, flute, violin and voice, called the Albatross Quartet, which played concerts around the Twin Cities.
 She studied voice with Janis Hardy, a mezzo soprano then singing with the Minnesota Opera, and sang in the chorus of the Opera in their production of Candide.
 She sang background vocals on albums, radio jingles, and began a career of voice-over work.